AvikNayak22/Wiki-Seeker/README.md

-## Wiki-search
+## Wiki-Seeker
 A simple Wikipedia search interface built with React.

 ### Description
-Wiki-search is a web application that allows users to search for articles on Wikipedia based on their query.
+Wiki-Seeker is a web application that allows users to search for articles on Wikipedia based on their query.
 It uses the Wikipedia API to fetch search results and displays them in a user-friendly format.
 The application is built with React, utilizing the useState hook for managing state.

 ### Features
 - Search for articles on Wikipedia.